Risks of Using a Kit

 Different countries or time zones aren't an insurmountable problem: there's always some solution that will work.
 Yes, sending a Kit internationally means it takes a few days to arrive, but in the meantime as a customer you'll get immediate access to the customer website with everything you need for download so you can get started right away.

 Some firms selling kits hide behind anonymous websites, or even create a spurious network of websites offering a completely made up 'star rating system'.
 I wish I was kidding about that, but I'm not.
 Not me.
 I'm a real live person.
 I stand behind each and every Kit that I sell.
-If you want to know more about me, you can check my profile on LinkedIn; I sometimes write in a forum there.
+If you want to know more about me, you can check my profile on LinkedIn; I used to write in a couple of forums there, but rarely visit these days.

 I hope the information on my site will help you choose carefully, and avoid a poor one.